 There are common myths about cybersecurity and transportation systems that are creating misunderstanding.
-Dispelling these myths will transportation agencies to and effectively improve efficiently the cybersecurity and resilience of critical transportation infrastructure.
-There approaches reduce transportation cybersecurity risks and mitigate the impacts of cyber incidents.
+Dispelling these myths will transportation agencies to allow more and effectively improve efficiently the cybersecurity and resilience of critical transportation infrastructure.
+There are approaches to reduce transportation cybersecurity risks and mitigate the impacts of cyber incidents.

-Common Cybersecurity Myths

-Nobody wants to attack us.
+Common Cybersecurity Myths Nobody wants to attack us.
 It can't happen to us.
 It's all about IT.
 It's possible to eliminate all vulnerabilities.
 Cybersecurity incidents will not impact operations.
 Control system and IT cybersecurity are same.
 Cybersecurity needs to be solved only once.